CPSSD/dipla/docs/user_facing_api.md

 ## Creating a distributable program

 Once you have a data source to input your data, you can apply the tasks to the inputs.
 Once you have run a task on the inputs, you can run another task on the output of the first task.
-To finish all of your work off, you should have a `Dipla.get()` or a `Dipla.start() call`.
+To finish all of your work off, you should have a `Dipla.get()` or a `Dipla.start()` call.
 Take this example, where we square root some inputs, then cube them:

 ```
 import dipla.api.Dipla